Our Trustees

 Chair of The Mission to Seafarers Audit and Risk Committee

-Gary is a fellow of the Institute of Chartered Accountants in England and Wales, holds a degree in Economics from Loughborough University and is also a Trustee of a small local Charity that supports children that have suffered a bereavement.
+Gary is a fellow of the Institute of Chartered Accountants in England and Wales and began his career at KPMG in London.
+He holds a degree in Economics from Loughborough University and is also a Trustee of a local charity that supports children that have suffered a bereavement.

 Peter Cottrell